mWalrus/bild/README.md

-# Image Server - An image uploader for chatterino

-A small image uploader and hoster written in rust.
+# Bild - A small image uploader and server

 The server is made using [rocket](https://rocket.rs) and [image](https://github.com/image-rs/image) is used for image conversion to webp.